linode/developers/hugo/content/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

      cluster-node-timeout 15000
      ~~~

-   {: .caution}
+   {{< caution >}}
 >A node in the Redis cluster requires a defined port and a port higher than 10000.
 In this instance, TCP ports 6379 and 16379 are both required to be open.
 Ensure iptables or ufw is configured properly.
    >
+{{< /caution >}}

 3. In `c_slave.conf`, the configuration will be similar except for an update of the port number. `redis-trib.rb` will be used later to configure this into a slave for the appropriate master, rather than the `slaveof` directive.